 How important is Coil Fouling?

 Both of these studies indicate that substantial fouling is needed to produce modest (~5%) degradation in efficiency.
-The level of fouling needed to provide the opportunity to save significant amounts of energy as cited in the Texas and Florida studies7, 9, 11, 12 is likely to be indicative of humid, warm conditions that have produced considerable microbial growth that may have gone untreated for some time.
+The level of fouling needed to provide the opportunity to save significant amounts of energy as cited in the Texas and Florida studies is likely to be indicative of humid, warm conditions that have produced considerable microbial growth that may have gone untreated for some time.

 How should the lamps be sized, located and operated?

 This brief overview given to you by Sentry Ultraviolet, Inc hopefully has help you better understand how UV works and the benefits of installing and using UV, a very green method, to maintain a cleaner and healthier indoor environment.
-Please ask for additional information by leaving us all your contact information and someone from Sentry will contact you.
-As a manufacturer of UV for several applications Sentry is proud to be an innovator of applying UV for new and better application.
+Please ask for additional information by leaving us all your contact information and someone from SENTRY UV will contact you.
+As a manufacturer of UV for several applications SENTRY UV is proud to be an innovator of applying UV for new and better application.
 Thank you for taking the time to read this and we look forward to hearing from.